MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 1. To upgrade the old version, select **Apply upgrade**.

-    In the following example, all components in the environment now reference the new version of the model.

    > [!div class="mx-imgBorder"]
    > ![Screenshot of components after the upgrade is applied.](media/byom-alm/alm-stage-2.png "Components after the upgrade is applied")

+All components in the environment now reference the new version of the model.

 ### See also